austinhuang0131/austinhuang0131.github.io/advertising.md

 [Click here for more advices on running your Discord server!](./discord-server-guide)<br />[Click here to see more guides!](./sitemap)

-**Stop Discord Trust & Safety Abuse!** If Discord does not address the situation involving Trust & Safety member breaking their own rules for their personal preference, they deserve the shutdown from the Feds. **#ChangeDiscord** ([Background thread](https://twitter.com/nickmon1112/status/1092469779137482755), [Newsweek](https://www.newsweek.com/discord-furries-terms-service-community-guidelines-1323099), [Forbes](https://www.forbes.com/sites/thomasbrewster/2019/01/29/discord-the-2-billion-gamers-paradise-coming-to-terms-with-data-thieves-child-groomers-and-fbi-investigators/#1d6403603741))

 ## Free people for your Discord server!

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!